mindcore-tech/public/README.md

 3. **Download** or clone the repository to your local machine.
 4. **Run** or adapt the code to your environment as needed.

 > **Note:** Please review each script and configuration before use, and test in a safe environment.
-Mindcore Tech is not responsible for any unintended consequences.
+Mindcore is not responsible for any unintended consequences.

 ## Contribution